Advisory Board / Deborah Archer

 Advisory Board

 Deborah N. Archer is the President of the American Civil Liberties Union and a leading expert in civil rights, civil liberties, and racial justice.
-She is also a Professor of Clinical Law and Co-Faculty Director of the Center on Race, Inequality, and the Law at NYU School of Law.
+She is also the Margaret B. Hoppin Professor of Clinical Law and Faculty Director of the Community Equity Lab at NYU School of Law.
 She is an award-winning teacher and legal scholar whose articles have appeared in leading law reviews, and she has also offered commentary for numerous media outlets.